-Your doctor and nursing staff will confirm when you and your baby are ready to go home.
-Expected discharge is Day 4 for uncomplicated deliveries and Day 6 for caesarean births.
+Your doctor and midwifery staff will confirm when you and your baby are ready to go home.
+Expected discharge is Day 4 for uncomplicated births and Day 6 for caesarean births.

 Discharge time is 9.30 am.